- 1 Top 6 Best Wood Polish Compared

 How We Decided

-To narrow down to the above list, we tested out dozens of top products, preferring items that delivered a fresh and efficient polish to both antique and modern pieces of furniture, including doors and kitchen cabinets, among other items.
-For antique pieces, we preferred products that were made almost entirely from beeswax, which is a classic formulation that has been used to polish wood for centuries.
+To narrow down to the above list of fantastic furniture polishes, we tested out dozens of top products, preferring items that delivered a fresh and efficient polish to both antique and modern pieces of furniture, including doors and kitchen cabinets, among other items.
+For antique pieces, we preferred products that were made almost entirely from beeswax, which is a classic formulation for wood polishes that has been used to polish wood for centuries.

-We liked items that were easy to use, often needing just a rag or some other simple applicator, and those that brought other functionalities to the table, including conditioning agents, which can help to prevent decay and fading.
+We liked items that were easy to use, often needing just a rag, soft cloth or some other simple applicator, and those that brought other functionalities to the table, including conditioning agents, which can help to prevent decay and fading.
 We also liked items that left behind a protective residue after use, adding yet another layer of safety.